siriusastrebe/jsynchronous/README.md

 $orientation.j = 1; // Will synchronize
 ```

-We recommended you use the prefix ‘$’ or some other convention when you reference a synchronized variable to indicate that assignments to that variable will be sent over the network.
+We recommended you use the prefix ‘$’ or some other convention when you reference a synchronized variable to indicate that the variable is reactive and assignments to that variable will be sent over the network.

 # Documentation Reference